 Evaluation of student achievement of the student learning outcomes will occur in each of the nursing courses in the student's curriculum.
 The faculty review the student learning outcomes by completing Course Outcome Guides (COG) each semester.
 Each nursing course will evaluate the learning outcomes through: exams, quizzes, projects, rubrics, and clinical and laboratory assessments.
 Practice assessments and/or content mastery exams are given in every course.
 In NUR 115, all students take the comprehensive predictor given through ATI.
 The exam results are predictive of passing or failing the NCLEX examination.
 NCLEX examinations are designed to test the knowledge, skills and attitudes essential to the safe and effective practice of nursing at the entry-level.
-Student learning outcomes are also evaluated through faculty and student evaluations which are completed each semester.
-Additionally, the end of program student learning outcomes are evaluated on graduate surveys 9-months post-graduation.
+Student learning outcomes are also evaluated through faculty and student learning outcomes are evaluated on graduate surveys 9-months post-graduation.
 A program outcome guide (POG) is completed each year which evaluates the entire PN program.
 These assessments are on the college website for public review.
 The Systematic Plan of Evaluation is regularly reviewed by the faculty and updated based on the ACEN (Accreditation Commission for Education in Nursing) accreditation standards.